Our advisers support staff and patients of the Royal Free London with an array of issues, primarily around benefits and housing support.

 - Connecting GP and mental health services with support patients, where people need that extra support.

-We support patients with a wide range of long term health issues including kidney failure, HIV, chronic pain – to name but a few; often with aligning mental health issues.
+We support patients with a wide range of long term health issues including kidney failure, HIV, chronic pain – to name but a few; often there are aligning mental health issues.

 These medical conditions can be life changing for the individual and their families.
-For them, the help the Support hub and the Royal Free Charity provide is a lifeline, accessing much needed support that they would not get elsewhere.
+For them, the help we provide is a lifeline, accessing much needed support that they would not get elsewhere.